amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 The problem
 ===========

 Writing is notoriously hard, even for the best writers, and it's not for lack of good advice — a tremendous amount of knowledge about the craft is strewn across usage guides, dictionaries, technical manuals, essays, pamphlets, websites, and the hearts and minds of great authors and editors.
 Consider for example *Garner's Modern English Usage*, an authoritative usage guide with 11,000 entries covering a broad range of topics that, when followed, help writers produce clean and idiomatic prose.
-Or consider the *Federal Plain Language Guidelines*, a 2011 guide created by employees of the U.S. federal government to promote writing that is clear, consise, and well-organized.
+Or consider the *Federal Plain Language Guidelines*, a 2011 guide created by employees of the U.S. federal government to promote writing that is clear, concise, and well-organized.
 Professional conferences, such as the annual meeting of the American Copy Editors Society, are dedicated to sharing knowledge about editing prose.
 And within the academy, organizations such as the American Psychological Association publish manuals whose guidance on style has been adopted as a standard.
 Advice on writing abounds.

 Advice on writing touches upon everything from superficial conventions to the deepest reflections of our society and its attitudes.
 Take for example advice concerning the preferred forms of words such as "connote" (vs. "connotate"), which may help to prune needless variants in spelling, but are unlikely to effect the reader's understanding of the text and its author.
 Compare this to advice concerning needlessly gendered language ("woman scientist", "policeman"), which by being commonplace in language may perpetuate social inequality.